Notebooks-Now/submission-instructions/authoring.md

 The contents of `article.md` can also be replaced, but in doing so you should take note of the existing document structure (i.e. headings like data availability!).

 In MyST, new files need to be added to the `_toc.yml` ([docs](https://mystmd.org/guide/table-of-contents)).
-In order to work on your notebooks reliably within the repository you should also setup your [Execution Environment](./environment.md), which we'll cover in the next step.
+In order to work on your notebooks reliably within the repository, you should also set up your [Execution Environment](./environment.md), which we'll cover in the next step.

 ### Frontmatter